Preprocessing: Cropping, Interpolation, and Concatenation#

 # Interpolate to the nominal sampling frequency

-# Three ways you can check if the resampling was successful:
+# Three ways you can check if the interpolation was successful:

 # 1. Compare the effective sampling frequency to the nominal sampling frequency